-The educational sector in Thailand is witnessing a paradigm shift, influenced by technological preferences and expectations within the Thai education sector.
+The educational sector in Thailand is witnessing a paradigm shift, influenced by technological advancements, and changing student demographics.
+The competitiveness of private universities hinges on their ability to decipher and adapt to Generation Z's preferences.
+This necessitates a deep dive into understanding the causal factors that drive satisfaction and loyalty among this cohort.
+This research offers a comprehensive understanding of the challenges and opportunities presented by Generation Z students' preferences and expectations within the Thai education sector.
 By filling a critical gap in the literature and offering practical guidance for Thai private universities, the research empowers these institutions to adapt to the evolving educational landscape, fostering an environment of trust, satisfaction, and loyalty that benefits both students and universities alike.
 The researcher collected data from generation Z students online through university networks and social media platforms.
-Data were gathered through online surveys from equation modeling analysis.
+Data were gathered through online surveys from May 2024 to July 2024.
+For the quantitative aspect, 480 samples were collected based on statistical structural equation modeling analysis.
 The research offers invaluable insights for Thai private universities.
 By analyzing factors influencing service quality and student loyalty among Gen Z, a crucial and growing segment of the educational market, the research empowers universities to develop targeted strategies for service improvement and effective marketing.
 The results can guide universities in attracting and retaining students, ultimately contributing to their long-term success.
 This research project addresses a critical gap in understanding, offering valuable insights with both academic and professional applications.
 Its unique approach and focus on Gen Z students within the Thai private university landscape hold significant potential to advance knowledge and improve educational experiences for this specific demographic.